 ”By having access to this technology we will be able to provide a major step forward in fingerprint detection and visualisation, which means our customers will have significant gains in their capability, improving detection rates and convictions”.

 The Home Office’s Centre for Applied Science and Technology (CAST), the organisation behind the world recognised Fingermark Visualisation Manual, worked closely with Dstl to test the technology in challenging and realistic scenarios.
 Currently in the final stages of refinement, an LFT development chamber will be introduced to the market in the summer of 2018 when it is expected to be of immediate interest to police and forensic examiners worldwide.

 Ploughshare Innovations Limited

-Ploughshare Innovations is the UK government's technology transfer organisation.
+Ploughshare Innovations is the technology transfer organisation for the UK Ministry of Defence (MOD).
 It turns ‘swords into ploughshares’ by enabling businesses to gain access to defence and security technology developed by leading government laboratories.
 Ploughshare ensures Government technology is put to good use and benefits the UK, society as a whole, and humanity by applying innovative technology to improve people’s lives.
 Since its creation in 2005, the company has licensed 120 technologies and attracted £140 million of investment.
+Read more about Ploughshare.

 The Defence Science and Technology Laboratory (Dstl) maximises the impact of science and technology (S&T) for the defence and security of the UK, supplying sensitive and specialist S&T services for the Ministry of Defence (MOD) and wider government.